thirukkural2022/obedparla.com/content/posts/2019-05-05-best-quotes-from-atomic-habits-by-james-clear.md

 ---
-title: "Best quotes from "Atomic Habits" by James Clear"
-author: "Obed Marquez Parlapiano"
+title : "Best quotes from "Atomic Habits" by James Clear" author : "Obed Marquez Parlapiano" date : "2019-05-05" categories :
-date: "2019-05-05"
-categories: "quotes"
-tags:
+ - quotes
+tags : ""
 ---

 I loved this book, it offers a fantastic, usable framework to create new habits and to change old ones.
 You can find my in-depth review of it with a lot of the main ideas of the book explained.